 How to apply

-Application periods are 31st May and 30th November.
+Application deadlines are 31st May and 30th November.

 Apply for a right to pursue postgraduate studies from the Faculty of Science and Forestry by using the application form of the faculty.
 List of other required enclosures is shown here.
 Application with enclosures is sent to Administration Service Centre, University of Eastern Finland.